-FOODS AND BEVERAGES PROVIDED

-There are no federal or state restrictions for foods or beverages provided, but not sold, to students during the school day.
+FOODS AND BEVERAGES PROVIDED There are no federal or state restrictions for foods or beverages provided, but not sold, to students during the school day.
 However, each school district must set its own standards.
 The District will comply with state law, which allows a parent or grandparent to provide a food product of his or her choice to classmates of the person's child or grandchild on the occasion of the student's birthday or to children at a school-designated function.
 [See CO(LEGAL)]

-FA (REGULA TION)

-MEASURING COMPLIANCE

-NUTRITION PROMOTION

-F FA (REGULA TION)

-In addition, the District has established the following local standards for foods and beverages made available to students:

-Vending Machines: The district has adopted and implemented state and federal policies and guidelines for food service, including the guidelines to only allow Smart Snack compliant drinks in the vending machines.
+In addition, the District has established the following local stand- ards for foods and beverages made available to students: Vending Machines: The district has adopted and implemented state and federal policies and guidelines for food service, including the guidelines to restrict student access to vending machines.
 For more information regarding these policies and guidelines, see the campus principal.
 [See policies at CO and FFA.]
 Elementary school: Students may participate in class parties for Christmas, Valentine's Day and Easter.
 Additionally, students may participate in class parties in conjunction with special areas of study as approved by the principal's office.
 Middle/junior high school: Students may participate in class parties to be held on the last day of each semester.
 Additionally, students may participate in class parties in conjunction with special areas of study as approved by the principal's office.

-High school: Students may participate in class parties in conjunction with special areas of study as approved by the principal's office.

-The District will measure compliance with the nutrition guidelines by reviewing meal reimbursement submissions from the child nutrition department to the TDA, reviewing foods and beverages that are sold in competition with the regular school meals, reviewing items sold as part of approved District fundraisers, and monitoring the types of foods and beverages made available to students during the school day.

-Federal law requires that the District establish goals for nutrition promotion in its wellness policy.
+High school: Students may participate in class parties in conjunc- tion with special areas of study as approved by the principal's of- fice.
+MEASURING COMPLIANCE The District will measure compliance with the nutrition guidelines by reviewing meal reimbursement submissions from the child nutri- tion department to the TDA, reviewing foods and beverages that are sold in competition with the regular school meals, reviewing items sold as part of approved District fundraisers, and monitoring the types of foods and beverages made available to students dur- ing the school day.
+NUTRITION PROMOTION Federal law requires that the District establish goals for nutrition promotion in its wellness policy.
 The District's nutrition promotion activities will encourage participation in the National School Lunch Program, the School Breakfast Program, and any supplemental food and nutrition programs offered by the District.
 The District will ensure that any food and beverage advertisements marketed to students during the school day meet the Smart Snacks standards.

-The SHAC will monitor this by:

-1. The District does not allow any food and beverage advertisements to be marketed to students during the school day.

-Although the District is not required to immediately remove or replace food and beverage advertisement on items such as menu boards or other food service equipment, or on scoreboards or gymnasiums, the SHAC will periodically monitor these and make recommendations when replacements or new contracts are considered.
+The SHAC will monitor this by: The District does not allow any food and beverage advertise- ments to be marketed to students during the school day.
+Although the District is not required to immediately remove or re- place food and beverage advertisements on items such as menu boards or other food service equipment, or on scoreboards or gymnasiums, the SHAC will periodically monitor these and make recommendations when replacements or new contracts are considered.